mjain2/escape-room/content/outerspace/3543517-MC/diagnostics.md

 <!--more-->
 <!-- the above comment is to provide a blurb of the puzzle, do not remove -->

-Once done, each component needed for ship maintenance can be found in the list seen by clicking the Nuvi logo on the top left of the page.
+##### Once done running diagnostics, each component needed for ship maintenance can be found in the list seen by clicking the Nuvi logo on the top left of the page.
+Each panel or component yield a keyword - keep track of it!

 <button onclick="displayDiagnostics()"> Run Diagnostics </button>
 <div id="runStatus"></div>